PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 constant or axis handling, call order, dependency, public API, or TensorFlow boundary changed.

+Gate-layout orchestration has eight ordered full-policy invocations and seven required-policy invocations, all sharing one `ModelIRPassStateScope`.
+The recovery engine already constructs the corresponding result tuple, but `run_gate_layout()`, the lowerer helper, and the reduced direct call currently discard it.
+The helper's default full policy remains the argument-free callback owned by attention recovery.

+Strict characterization requires `run_gate_layout()` and the helper to return `Tuple[Dict[str, int], ...]`, and selects `_layout_opt_gate_layout_results` for the reduced direct result.
+It freezes full/reduced order, shared scope, exact policy arguments, retained SA/PA-mirrorpad/normalization-loop boundaries, and an unconsumed observation-only direct policy.

 `optimize_transpose_binary_bridges()` exposes the fixed two-key result `removed_transpose_binary_bridges` and `removed_transpose_binary_asymmetric_bridges` from an indexed owner with a